-- You will interpret teacher-provided solution requirements and designs, collect and manipulate data, analyse patterns and relationships, and develop data visualisations to present findings - You will interpret teacher-provided solution requirements to design, develop and evaluate a software solution using a programming language
+- You will interpret teacher-provided solution requirements and design, analyse data and develop data visualisations to present findings. - You will interpret teacher-provided solution requirements to design, develop and evaluate a software solution using an object-oriented programming language.

-- In collaboration with other students, you will analyse, design, develop and evaluate an innovative solution to an identified need or opportunity involving a digital system - You will respond to a teacher-provided case study to examine the capabilities and vulnerabilities of a network, design a network solution, discuss the threats to data and information, and propose strategies to protect the security of data and information
+- In collaboration with other students, you will analyse, design, develop and evaluate an innovative solution to an identified need or opportunity involving a digital system. - You will respond to a teacher-provided case study to examine the capabilities and vulnerabilities of a network, design a network solution, discuss the threats to data and information, and propose strategies to protect the security of data and information.